220.127.116.11 Reconciliation process

 Policy reference: FA Guide 18.104.22.168 Payments affected by reconciliation, 22.214.171.124 Outcomes of reconciliation

 Notification of reconciliation outcomes

 For FTB, in cases where a Secretary-initiated review (i.e. reconciliation) is carried out, only positive (top-ups) or negative (debts) adjustments of FTB need to be advised in writing to individuals.
 However, all individuals with a nil adjustment following reconciliation may be advised that they have been correctly paid.

 In all cases where an individual initiates a review of their entitlements, they must be notified in writing of the outcome.

-Act reference: FA(Admin)Act section 106 Notice of review decision to be given, section 82 Methods of recovery, section 84A Setting off family assistance against debt owed, section 87 Application of income tax refund owed to person, section 92A Setting off family assistance of person against another person's debt, section 93 Application of income tax refund owed to another person
+Act reference: FA(Admin)Act section 106 Notice of review decision not relating to CCS or ACCS, section 106A Notice of certain review decisions relating to CCS or ACCS, section 82 Methods of recovery, section 84A Setting off family assistance against debt owed, section 87 Application of income tax refund owed to person, section 92A Setting off family assistance of person against another person's debt, section 93 Application of income tax refund owed to another person

-Different timing of FTB & CCB reconciliation
+Different timing of FTB & CCS reconciliation

-Using CCR to offset debts
+Using CCS withholding to offset debts

 Five per cent of CCS payments made during the financial year are withheld to assist with managing any potential debts.
 Should a debt be raised at reconciliation, the withheld amount of subsidy will first be used to offset that debt.

 Act reference: FA(Admin)Act section 67EB(3) The withholding amount, for a payment …